zerootoad/zerootoad/README.md

 ### About Me
 <p align="justify">
-Hey there, I'm Zeroo, a passionate self-taught developer with 1-2 years of experience.
-I mainly code tools for various purposes, aiming for productivity.
+Hey there, I'm Zeroo, a self-taught developer with 1-2 years of experience.
+I mainly code tools for various purposes.
 </p>

 ### languages